 - Testing the application against various operating systems, browsers, and hardware devices that are managed by third-party service providers is a critical aspect of any delivery cycle.

-- The delivery chains should meet the regulatory requirements such as PII, GDPR, HIPPA, etc. that are again managed by the external parties.
+- The delivery chains should meet regulatory requirements such as PII, GDPR, HIPPA, etc., that are again managed by external parties.

 To make your DevOps better, you have to integrate external entities in one or the other way.
 It is evident that it is unavoidable and it will mean losing control over the process to a marginal extent.
 However, the benefits it brings to your DevOps are prominently discernible.

 Outsourcing, in general, and DevOps outsourcing in particular, is a powerful approach when used correctly.
-Like other external entities, you will lose some control but at the same time, the benefits added are huge.
-Ready access to the talent pool, shortened development cycles, improved output quality are some of the visible benefits.
-However before you integrate third-party resources into your DevOps process, it is important to know the best possible way to do it.
-Here are some of the important aspects that one should consider before opting for DevOps-as-a-service provider or external contractors -
+Like other external entities, you will lose some control, but at the same time, the benefits added are huge.
+Ready access to the talent pool, shortened development cycles, and improved output quality are some of the visible benefits.
+However, before you integrate third-party resources into your DevOps process, it is important to know the best possible way to do it.
+Here are some of the important aspects that one should consider before opting for a DevOps-as-a-service provider or external contractor -

 - Clear, open, transparent, and timely communication